delanyk/Machine_Learning/Naive_Bayes_Classifier/README.md

 # Naive Bayes Classifier

 This project was to code a Naive Bayes classifier from scratch.
-The algorithm and implemenation style was of individual design.
+The algorithm and implementation style was of individual design.
 It was designed as a binary text classifier, with the possibility of it being performing multinominal classification.
-To evaluate this classifier, it was trained on game reviews in German with for sentimate analysis.
+To evaluate this classifier, it was trained on game reviews in German with for sentiment analysis.
 The classifier evaluates whether the review was positive or negative.
-The 15 most highest weighted terms for each respective class were also generated beneath the classifcation and evaluation.
+The 15 most highest weighted terms for each respective class were also generated beneath the classification and evaluation.
 <br/>
 <br/>